trpc-group/trpc-cpp/docs/en/admin_service.md

     Using this compilation option will automatically define the "TRPC_ENABLE_PROFILER" macro, but users need to manually link "libtcmalloc_and_profiler".

-    For example, if the user's "libtcmalloc_and_profiler.so" is located in the "/user-path/lib" directory, you can add the compilation option in the .bazelrc file like this:
+    For example, if the user's "libtcmalloc_and_profiler.so" is located in the "/user-path/lib" directory, add the compilation option in the .bazelrc file like this:

     ```sh
     # In the .bazelrc file
     build --define trpc_enable_profiler_v2=true
     ```

-    And Then link the "libtcmalloc_and_profiler" in the BUILD file of the server:
+    And then link the "libtcmalloc_and_profiler" in the BUILD file of the server:

     ```bzl
     cc_binary(